VagelisKalimeris/PARALLEL_STTC/README.md

     mkdir RESULTS

-Every psm_avalenche as well as astrocytes input file should be converted from .mat to text, with the following commands in matlab/octave:
+Every psm_avalenche as well as astrocytes input file should be converted from .mat to text, with the following commands in Matlab/Octave:

     load '<name>.mat'
     dlmwrite('<name>', <matrix>, 'newline', 'unix', 'delimiter', '')
 where \<name\> is the name of .mat file and \<matrix\> is the 2D table (frames * cells).
+If psm_avalenche has 3 dimentions, it needs to be converted to 2D (in Matlab) before the analysis, by choosing a specific one from the 3rd dimention.

+The names of the final input files (dataset + astrocytes) MUST have identical names, and no extensions.

-Every dataset should be placed inside DATASETS directory, and every Astrocytes file should be placed inside ASTROCYTES file.
+Every dataset should be placed inside DATASETS directory, and every Astrocytes file should be placed inside ASTROCYTES directory.
-The names of the final input files (dataset + astrocytes) MUST have the same name and no extension.

-Run with:
+In case of datasets without an astrocytes file, the program runs successfully.

+### `WINDOWS`

+The instructions are the same as long as you have installed a terminal application (we suggest "cygwin"), and added "git", "make" and gcc/g++ support.

+## *EXECUTION INSTRUCTIONS*

     ./sttc <size_of_control_group> <size_of_Dt> <name_of_dataset>